mseyne/python/README.md

 ###Phase 4

 >Same than 3, it is about participating to the community by reading and sharing experiences.
+I will put here great place to go, to find documentation and communities.